Wesley Carroll (quarterback)

-Early years
+Early life

 Carroll attended Cooperstown Central School in Cooperstown, New York from Grades 3 to 8.
 He and his family then moved to Ft.
 Lauderdale, Florida in the summer of 2003, where he then attended St. Thomas Aquinas High School that fall.
 There, he compiled a 38–5 record as the football team's starting quarterback from 2004–2006.
 He guided Aquinas to three consecutive state championship game appearances, all of which ended in losses to Lakeland High School, who was undefeated and appeared in USA Today's "Super 25" rankings in all three seasons.
 Aquinas was also ranked in the Super 25 while Carroll was there, 10th in 2005 and 21st in 2006.

 In his final two seasons at Aquinas, he completed 189 of 342 pass attempts for over 3,300 yards and 53 touchdowns.
 He was a high school teammate of current Notre Dame offensive linemen Dan Wenger and Sam Young and former Florida defensive back Major Wright.